Osteopath for Lower Back Pain

 Is Osteopathy Good for Lower Back Pain?

 Yes absolutely, you will gain hands on treatment aimed to reduce pressure onto your lower back.
-Our Osteopath will address the whole posture to get other areas moving more freely (typically upper back and hips) to optimise the body’s natural healing processes.
+Our Osteopath will address the whole posture to get other areas moving more freely (typically osteopath for shoulder pain, osteopath for knee pain and osteopath for hip pain) to optimise the body’s natural healing processes.
 Our osteopaths will use a combination of muscular stretching, joint articulations and joint manipulations techniques (only when appropriate) to increase movement and reduce pain.
 Gentle Cranial Osteopathy techniques are also very useful particularly when working with patients who are experiencing alot of pain to calm down the system.
 Furthermore you will be advised on how best to self manage your symptoms.
 Be given both muscular stretching and strengthening exercises, basic nutrition and hydration advice.

 Do Osteopaths Crack Your Back?